trimstray/nginx-admins-handbook/README.md

 ## Fully automatic installation

-I created a set of scripts for unattended installation of NGINX.
+I created a set of scripts for unattended installation of NGINX from the raw, uncompiled code.
+It allows you to easily install, create a setup for dependencies (like `zlib` or `openssl`), and customized with installation parameters.

 For more information please see [Installation from source - Automatic installation](#automatic-installation) chapter.

 # Books